pennyphp/penny/docs/getting-started.md

 ```

 # WebServer

-You can use your favourite webserver.
+Of courese you can use your favourite webserver.
+Here are just a few examples

 ## PHP
 In develop I use the PHP Internal Server.
 You go in the root of project and run it.